Foreword

 Knowledge Soundness

 When constructing arguments of knowledge, a notion stronger than simple soundness is required: knowledge soundness.
-In this strenghtened scenario, an honest verifier should only accept a proof if it corresponds to a valid statement and it was generated by a prover who knows a valid witness for this statement.
+In this strengthened scenario, an honest verifier should only accept a proof if it corresponds to a valid statement and it was generated by a prover who knows a valid witness for this statement.

 Formally, this is defined in terms of an extractor: an argument system is said to be knowledge sound if there exists an efficient algorithm that, given the prover’s algorithm and internal state, can extract a valid witness for the proven statement.
 Intuitively, this models the desired property that the prover “knows” a witness for this statement.